 "How?"
 Jaune asked, looking down at the shorter teen.

-"You could've puked on her hair," Baltazar answered before shuddering, "May God have mercy on your soul if you did.
-Last guy who messed with her hair nearly had his head blown off.
+"You could've puked on her hair.
+It's how we first met," Baltazar answered before shuddering, "May God have mercy on your soul if you did.
+Last guy who messed with her hair nearly had his head blown off, and I was thrown overboard the boat we were in after my stomach betrayed me.
 I'm surprised his neck didn't snap to be honest…"

 After introducing Jaune to the girls, and Jaune getting a few threats from Yang in the process, the airship started to descend, signaling everyone that they've arrived at Beacon.
 The airship landed and all the students departed, wanting to explore the campus a little.
 The group of four walked down the paved path and stopped after a short while to admire the view.